 Chasing happiness as a singular self-improvement or spiritual goal is a wildly personal, nearly-narcissistic endeavor that forecloses the possibilities for collective action and community – except for the ones devoted to these cults of personality.

-The disturbing consequences of militant positivity play out socially (just be thin and pretty already because pretty fixes everything!), politically (upset about refugees drowning?
+The disturbing consequences of militant positivity and empowermyth play out socially (just be thin and pretty already because pretty fixes everything!), politically (upset about refugees drowning?
 Racism?
 Injustice?
 Just don’t watch the news!) and also personally.

 A friend of mine was in a devastating car accident in which she almost broke her neck.
 A year later, she’s still dealing with the consequences: chronic pain, frequent debilitating migraines, exhaustion…